Kennewick

 HISTORY

 In January of 2012, the Kennewick went into service on the Port Townsend-Keystone run.
-In a somewhat controversial move, the ferry did not go to south Vashon Island as had been announced, the state and lawmakers making questionable claims about keeping consistency on the routes by having the identical sisters Kennewick and Salish on the route, so crews did not have to switch to the Chetzemoka with its different propulsion set up.
-The notion that crews don’t regularly change vessels that are completely different from one another is totally idiotic with as much as the fleet moves around throughout the year.
+In a somewhat controversial move, the ferry did not go to south Vashon Island as had been announced, the state and lawmakers making dubious claims about keeping consistency on the routes by having the identical sisters Kennewick and Salish on the route, so crews did not have to switch to the Chetzemoka with its different propulsion set up.